vizvamitra/watch_counter/README.md

 Here is the expression to find desired index: `(0..data.size-1).bsearch{|i| data[i][:timestamp] >= timestamp}`.
 Usage of Ruby's `Range#bsearch` allows us to avoid memory allocation for the whole range while search is log(n)-quick.

-When the have the border index we can quickly get actual records.
+When we have the border index we can quickly get actual records.
 Now to get active watches count for a video/customer we need to count actual records with corresponding video_id/customer_id and database cleanup is as simple as `data = actual_records`.

 ## Contributing